-This section identifies problems and tells you about the urgency of any repairs by using one of the following 3 categories:
+This section identifies problems and tells you about the urgency of any repairs by using one of the above 3 categories:

-Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
-Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
-Estimates for repairs or replacement are needed now.
-Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

-Repair category: 1
+Repair category:

-Notes: The building does appear to have been affected by a degree of structural movement.
-Within the limits of our single site inspection, the movement evident would appear to be non-progressive in nature and the likelihood of further significant movement seems remote.
+Notes: Evidence of previous movement noted within the property.
+This appears longstanding and non-progressive, and the likelihood of further significant movement seems remote.

 Dampness, rot and infestation

 Repair category:

-Notes: There is no evidence of significant dampness, rot or infestation within the house.
+Notes: No visible indication of any defects of this nature noted.